How to End an Interview as the Interviewer the Right Way

 Keep an eye on the clock and your list of questions.
 As you near the end of your conversation, give a verbal signal that the interview is coming to a close.

 Sometimes, you might need to interrupt a long-winded answer from the candidate.
-Use a statement like “I’m sorry to cut you off, but I want to be sure we have time to cover everything.”
+Here’s a statement that works well for me: “I’m sorry to cut you off, but I want to be sure we have time to cover everything.”
 Then move to step number two.

 2. Allow them to ask questions